devraulczr/Reliable.HttpClient/docs/getting-started.md

-# Quick Start Guide
+# Getting Started Guide

-Get up and running with Reliable.HttpClient in minutes.
-Choose between core resilience features or the complete resilience + caching solution.
+Detailed setup guide for Reliable.HttpClient with step-by-step explanations.

+> 🚀 **Quick Start**: For fastest setup, see [README Quick Start](../README.md#quick-start)

 ## Installation

+Choose the packages you need:

 ### Core Resilience Only